tgeske88/nautobot-plugin-ssot-device42/docs/index.md

 Finally, there are some optional settings that enable the plugin to handle the Device42 import data in a more specific way:

+__*delete_on_sync*__ - This option allows you to prevent data from being deleted when its missing from a sync.
+This is useful in situations where the data is inaccurate in Device42 and you want to control what is removed automatically.

 __*use_dns*__ - This option will have the plugin perform a DNS query of the Device's hostname to see if there is an A record.
 If there is, it will assign that as the Device's primary IP address.
 If it is unable to determine the interface to assign that IP address to, it will create a Management interface on the Device.
 Value is expected to be a boolean.

 __*customer_is_facility*__ - This option is for the use case where the Device42 Customer field is used to denote a Site's facility instead of a Customer (department, division, tenant).
 Value is expected to be a string.